mostrager/openflightplan/CONTRIBUTING.md

     Open a Pull Request against the main branch.

-We review PRs regularly and will respond as quickly as possible.
+I review PRs regularly and will respond as quickly as possible.
 🧹 Code Style

     Follow existing formatting conventions.